Connect your family through art

 * There’ll be interesting reads for you too.
 We’ll look at how to talk with your children about art, and discover why NBC’s ER holds the key to creativity.
 You’ll also explore how to connect with and support your child using growth mindset techniques and visual thinking strategies.

-Week Two: Art That Doesn’t Last
+Part Two: Art That Doesn’t Last

 * This week we’re going to try projects that are transient and ephemeral.
 It’s a great week to try some art outdoors.
 Projects to choose from this week will include shaving foam paint, milk and dish soap art, painting with ice, marbling, land art, flower mandalas, shell art, stone cairns, and clay faces.